By Patricia Bill

 Augmentative Device Helps Max Speak

 Four-year-old Max tells his mom when he wants a snack —and what he wants.
-He tells her if his feelings are hurt, or if Thomas, his toy train, is missing.
+He tells her if his feelings are hurt, or if his toy train Thomas is missing.
 He can also recite numbers and the ABCs, say nursery rhymes, and

-share stories and jokes with other preschoolers— something Max and his family don’t take for granted.
-Max is affected by global dyspraxia, which makes learning new motor skills, especially speech, difficult.
+share stories and jokes with other preschoolers, something Max and his family don’t take for granted.
+Max is affected by global dyspraxia, which makes learning new motor skills — especially speech — quite difficult.
 For the first years of his life, Max could not say words.
-Now with his augmentative communication device and intensive speech therapy Max is speaking.
+Before he and his mother found PACER’s Simon Technology Center and learned about assistive devices six months ago, Max struggled to communicate even simple needs, such as wanting a snack or asking to have a friend come over to play.
+Now with his augmentative communication device and intensive speech therapy, Max is speaking.

-The devices offered a new world “As Max uses his device, he discovers the power and joy of verbal communication.
+“As Max uses his device, he discovers the power and joy of verbal communication.
 In addition, he is speaking more with his own voice,” said his mother, Ann Reilly.
 “The ‘augcom’ [augmentative communication] devices from PACER opened a whole new world for Max.
 He changed dramatically.
-Finally, he was able to control speech.
-It did not matter that I recorded the message.
+Finally, he was able to control his speech.
+It didn’t matter that I recorded the message.
 It only mattered that he pressed the button.
 The device became his voice.”

 “Max became much more cooperative,” Ann continued.
 “Once he could tell me what he wanted, it was not important whether I gave it to him or not.
 What was important was that he was able to tell me.
 The most exciting outcome, though, was that Max became interested in speech.
 Max had been in speech therapy for an entire year with little progress.
 Suddenly, with the devices, he started making more sounds and paying attention to speech.”

 Likewise, from infancy, Max’s communication skills developed slowly.
 His apraxia of speech is related to motor development and the voluntary motor sequencing that produces understandable language.
-Ann’s first clues that Max might have delays in speech came when he could not do finger play, such as “Itsy, Bitsy Spider,” and he could not imitate simple movements like waving, pointing, or blowing.
-Max must consciously plan each sound that composes a word, much like he must plan his large motor movements.
-Ann emphasized, however, that his ability to understand language is normal.
+Ann’s first clues that Max might have delays in speech came when he could not do finger play, such as “Itsy Bitsy Spider,” and © 2015, 2000 PACER Center, Inc. | ACTion Sheet: PHP-c75 | PACER.org 2 he could not imitate simple movements like waving, pointing or blowing.
+Max has to consciously plan each sound that composes a word, much like he must plan his large motor movements, but Ann said his ability to understand language is normal.

-Both boys received excellent occupational therapy and special ed services, according to their mother, but Max made no progress with his speech.
+Ann said both boys received excellent occupational therapy and special education services, but Max made no progress with his speech.
 Finally, Quinn’s private physical therapist suggested that PACER and augmentative communication devices might help Max.
 About the same time, Internet research led Ann to conclude that Max needed speech therapy that focused on teaching him to sequence sounds into words.
-With a new speech therapist and a communication device from PACER’s Computer Resource Center, Max’s speech began to progress.
+With a new speech therapist and a communication device from PACER’s Simon Technology Center, Max’s speech began to progress.

-“Max is an active, intelligent, social, and happy little boy that has to work harder than his peers to learn to talk, but it’s coming and I’m very proud of him,” said Ann.
-“I will always be grateful to Brenda Carlson and Karen Samels at PACER for introducing us to augmentative communication.
+“Max is an active, intelligent, social, and happy little boy who has to work harder than his peers to learn to talk, but it’s coming and I’m very proud of him,” said Ann.
+“I will always be grateful to PACER for introducing us to augmentative communication.
 It has made a huge difference in our lives.”